davdcsam/Coin-Mt5/README.md

 ## Creating an Executable File
 1. Open MetaEditor from MetaTrader 5 (press F4).
 2. Open your project.
+3. Open the file `NH-1.mq5`.
-3. Press F7 to compile.
+4. Press F7 to compile.
 The `.ex5` file will be created in the same directory.

 ## License
 Add information about your license here.